 Furthermore, the host must submit its stadium medical plan to the visiting team(s) in advance of the match or tournament stating such points as emergency evacuation routes, the contact details of the host team medical officials and the contact details of local hospitals.

 The MMR requirements are designed to ensure a standardised minimum service across UEFA competitions and to ensure that travelling teams and their medical staff can be sure that a certain standard will be provided regardless of the country in which the matches are played.
-Medical equipment is inspected by the UEFA match delegate on the day before matchday during the official Matchday-1 training session (where applicable to the competition) and again on matchday.
-Clubs and associations who fail to meet MMR requirements are referred to the UEFA Control and Disciplinary Body for non-compliances.
+Medical equipment is inspected by the UEFA match delegate on the day before the match during the official training session (where applicable to the competition) and again on matchday.
+Clubs and associations who fail to meet MMR requirements are referred to the UEFA Control and Disciplinary Body for non-compliance.

-UEFA publishes guides to the provision of MMR in seven languages, all of which are available to download below.
+UEFA publishes guides to the provision of MMR in seven languages, the 2022/23 versions of which will be published here soon.

 Guide to minimum medical requirements – 2019/20 season